Programmatically publish an author’s content and ensure it surfaces in target users’ apps (create → attach media → target → publish → verify).

 "featured": false

-of your draft article.
+}The response contains the content_id of your draft article.
 Pass this into the next step.

-Now, attach a video using the article’s content_id
+Now, attach a video using the article’s content_id.

 PUT /v2/content/{content_id}/videos